debashishsamantara/2nd-Yr/README.md

 # 2nd-Yr
-Notes and Study Materials for 2nd yt
+Notes and Study Materials for 2nd yr